Kaxuo/powerplant-coding-challenge/README.md

 # powerplant-coding-challenge

+Solution for the powerplant-coding-challenge from "https://github.com/gem-spaas/powerplant-coding-challenge" Check the page for instructions

 ## Setup

 - Make sure you have .NET installed
 - Clone or download the repository (if you download it, don't forget to extract it)
 - In a terminal , Move to the root folder of the repository
 - type the command "dotnet run"
 - You can now make a POST request at "https://localhost:8888/productionplan"
-- You can make a POST request with programs such as POSTMAN
+- You can make a POST request with programs such as POSTMAN for example
 - Make sure the body/payload is sent along with the POST request
 - Make sure the body/payload is sent as a json
 - Make sure the body/payload fits the model (an example is provided below, you can just copy paste it and change the values)